krlawrence/graph/ChangeHistory.md

 ## Upcoming Release 277 change history (Date TBD)

-This is a fairly substantial updated.
+This is a fairly substantial update.
 Lots of new material added to the book and to the sample-code folder.

 Major new features in this release.
 - Added a new section dedicated to discussing steps that generate 'collections' and how to operate on them.